 If you are like us and love your fresh home baked bread, organic extra virgin olive oil is a healthy substitute for butter in the recipe.

 Whether you use a breadmaker or make it in the electric mixer with dough hooks, or whether its sourdough or traditional yeast bread, most recipes call for the addition of a generous amount of butter.
-Being conscious of eating as healthily as we can, we always use olive oil instead. … Continue reading
+Being conscious of eating as healthily as we can, we always use olive oil instead.
+The loaf seems to have a higher moisture content,… Continue reading